-If you’re feeling overwhelmed, there are coping strategies that can help.
-It’s a good idea to limit exposure to media outlets to once or twice a day and also limit the number of channels consulted.
-Focus on what you can control and engage in self-care.
+If you’re feeling overwhelmed, using coping strategies can help.
+Measures that safeguard mental health can include limiting exposure to media outlets such as once or twice a day and consulting a select number of media channels for information.

-Find friends and family, coworkers and neighbors, and share your experience.
-If you’re having a hard time, others probably are, as well.
-Our ability to process these events and make meaning out of them helps us get our thoughts together.
+Our ability to process these events and make meaning out of them helps organize our thoughts.
 Use caution when reading social media.
 When emotions run high, people can be less than kind when voicing opinions online.
 Remember that words have power, and the person reading your words has more power to decide what you meant to convey than you do.

 Keep everything in perspective

-In situations when someone is hurt or killed because of what seems like carelessness or neglect, remember that everyone makes mistakes.
-It’s easy to make decisions (or judgments) when we have the luxury of time and distance on our side.
+In situations when someone is hurt or killed because of what may seem like carelessness or neglect, remember that everyone makes mistakes.
+It’s easy to make decisions (or judgments) when we have the luxury of time and distance.

 Do something nice